 Who I am...

 As a therapist certified in grief and trauma therapy, I provide a compassionate, integrative space for healing.
-My work is grounded in Trauma-Focused Mindfulness, Polyvagal Theory, and Cognitive Behavioral Therapy (CBT), allowing us to explore your experiences with both depth and gentleness.
+My work is grounded in EMDR, Trauma-Focused Mindfulness, and Polyvagal Theory, allowing us to explore your experiences with both depth and gentleness.